poettering/systemd/docs/USER_GROUP_API.md

 The `GetUserRecord` method looks up or enumerates a user record.
 If the `uid` parameter is set it specifies the numeric UNIX UID to search for.
-If the `userName` parameter is set is specifies the name of the user to search for.
-Typically, only one of the two parameters are set, depending whether a look-up by UID or by name is desired.
+If the `userName` parameter is set it specifies the name of the user to search for.
+Typically, only one of the two parameters are set, depending on whether a look-up by UID or by name is desired.
 However, clients may also specify both parameters, in which case a record matching both will be returned, and if only one exists that matches one of the two parameters but not the other an error of